-The application for transfer credit is available on-line at www.umdnj.edu/gsbsnweb.
-(Current Students)
+The application for transfer credit is available on-line www.umdni.edu/qsbsnweb.

 Credits for graduate courses taken at foreign universities may be considered with consultation of the relevant GSBS departments/tracks and the GSBS Campus Senior Associate Dean.

 A maximum of 12 credits may be transferred toward the doctoral degree.
 Please note: Transfer credits will have no impact on your tuition.